osa1/StrictCore/README.md

 nullary unboxed tuple as argument.
 Unlifted types are currently forbidden.
 (unboxed tuples are not used in user programs, we use it internally)

-Current concrete syntax (used by the pretty-printer)
+Current concrete syntax (used by the pretty-printer).
+ToDo: write down the syntax.

 ```
 <a, b, ...>         -- multi-value